mastodon/documentation/Running-Mastodon/Production-guide.md

 ## Docker storage

-It suggested to move docker storage to another path (`dockerd -g $PATH`) instead of `/var/lib/docker` by default.
-This can help from the server accidentally run out of disk space.
+It is suggested to move docker storage to another path (`dockerd -g $PATH`) instead of `/var/lib/docker` by default.
+This can prevent the server from accidentally running out of disk space.

 ```bash
 $ docker-compose stop